Is CBD Effective Without THC?

 This brings up an interesting point on CBD and THC levels.

-Of course, THC and CBD are the two most prominent cannabinoids in the cannabis plant by a far.
+Of course, THC and CBD are the two most prominent cannabinoids in the cannabis plant by far.

 - CBD to CBN - 160:1